 Research in Dr. Hyatt's laboratory is aimed at understanding why and how some exotic plants establish populations that grow very rapidly and alter recipient communities and ecosystems.
 Studying biological invasions has important basic and applied consequences.
 Not only does an understanding of the ecology of exotic species provide important insights into how complex ecological systems function and but it also assists in the development of intelligent control programs grounded in basic principles of ecological dynamics.

-We are also interested in the properties posessed by ecosystems that are especially susceptible to being altered by the introduction of novel species.
+We are also interested in the properties possessed by ecosystems that are especially susceptible to being altered by the introduction of novel species.
 Bringing these two approaches together gives us a more comprehensive view of the biological invasion process and gives us novel insights into the regulation of all kinds of ecosystems, invaded or not

 Merck/AAAS Undergraduate Research Program, awarded to University for undergraduate research in chemistry and biology. $60,000.
 2004-2007.
 National Science Foundation, Environmental Variation and Demographic Effects, $120,434, 2004-2007.
 NSF/REU Supplement $4,725, Summer 2004